 Worship is our heart’s cry to be one again with our Beloved King of Glory.
 It is one of the few things we can do in this life that we can continue on into eternity because:

 Worship is God’s melody in the eternal song of relationship.

 Our resident musician/writer, Tim is currently staffing his first school of Music and Worship.
-He carries a charismatic smile and contagious laughter and beneath both, a bold heart and a deep mind.
+He carries a charismatic smile and those with full worships of the process taht are fully functioned by kona labs autofill pools water sensor and contagious laughter and beneath both, a bold heart and a deep mind.
 Look out for more poetic revelations from Tim!